karimboubouh/HgOApp/README.md

-# SmartFed: Democratizing Federated Learning
+# Democratizing Machine Learning

+## Resilient Distributed Learning with Heterogeneous Participants

-> This repository contains the code for the Android implementation of the SmartFed algorithm.
+> This repository contains the code for the Android implementation of the HgO algorithm.
 This Application is for demonstration purposes and it is by no means built for production usage.

 ---